 The Required Generation Credit Support Amount must be determined by a generator in accordance with the following requirements:

-If the retailer or its parent company has an acceptable credit rating or is a fully owned subsidiary of the Australian Federal Government or an Australian State or Territory Government, the Required Generation Credit Support Amount is NIL.
+If the retailer or its parent company has an acceptable credit rating, the Required Generation Credit Support Amount is NIL.

 If the retailer is unable to satisfactorily demonstrate to the generator that it meets the credit rating requirements set out in clause 3.2.2(a), the Required Generation Credit Support Amount shall be the greater of:

-2 times the retailer’s reasonable forecast of its highest generation services bill over the following 12 months (which forecast must be updated half yearly); or
+a multiple of the retailer’s reasonable forecast of its highest generation services bill over the following 12 months (which forecast must be updated half yearly) the amount of which shall be reduced by the percentage reduction figure that corresponds with the retailer’s credit rating as specified in guidelines; or

-2 times the generator’s record of the highest generation services bill issued to the retailer by the generator over the previous 12 months (which amount will be updated half yearly),
+a multiple of the generator’s record of the highest generation services bill issued to the retailer by the generator over the previous 12 months (which amount will be updated half yearly) the amount of which shall be reduced by the percentage reduction figure that corresponds with the retailer’s credit rating as specified in guidelines.

-provided that the time period covered by the highest generation services bill for the purposes of calculating the Required Generation Credit Support Amount shall not be greater than one month.
+provided that the billing period covered by the highest generation services bill for the purposes of calculating the Required Generation Credit Support Amount shall not be greater than 28 days and shall be negotiated between the retailer and the generator in accordance with clause 3.2.2 (bb).

+(ba) The multiple in clause 3.2.2 (b) must be calculated in accordance with the following formula:

+Multiple = CSD/BP where:

+(i) CSD is the credit support duration calculated in accordance with the following formula: credit support duration = BP + PP + RP where:

+(A) BP is the billing period for the highest generation services bill of up to 28 days;

+(B) PP is the payment period of up to 14 days; and

+(C) RP is the reactive period, which is 14 days or as otherwise specified in guidelines; and

+(ii) BP is the billing period of the highest generation services bill of up to 28 days.

+(bb) The billing period or payment period (whichever is applicable) in clauses 3.2.2 (b) – (ba) must represent the billing period or payment period as negotiated between the retailer and the generator through honest fair and good faith negotiation and where relevant in accordance with any obligation imposed upon the generator under clause 3.5.

-Prior to obtaining generation services and prior to the 15th of December and 15th of June of each year, a retailer must provide the generator with its forecast generation services bill for each month of the following 12 month period, which forecast must be calculated in good faith and, subject to clause 3.2.2(d), will be utilised for the purposes of determining the Required Generation Credit Support Amount under clause 3.2.2(b).
+Prior to obtaining generation services and prior to the 15th of December and 15th of June of each year, a retailer must provide the generator with its forecast generation services bill for each negotiated billing period of the following 12 month period, which forecast must be calculated in good faith and, subject to clause 3.2.2(d), will be utilised for the purposes of determining the Required Generation Credit Support Amount under clause 3.2.2(b).

-Where the retailer has not provided a forecast of its highest generation services bill in accordance with clause 3.2.2(b) or (c), the generator may determine in good faith the highest monthly generation services bill for the relevant period which amount will be utilised for the purposes of determining the Required Generation Credit Support Amount for that period under clause 3.2.2(b).
+Where the retailer has not provided a forecast of its highest generation services bill in accordance with clause 3.2.2(b) or (c), the generator may determine in good faith the highest generation services bill for the negotiated billing period which amount will be utilised for the purposes of determining the Required Generation Credit Support Amount under clause 3.2.2(b).

 The generator will provide the retailer with notice of its determination under clause 3.2.2(d).

 Where it is determined that additional credit support is required for any reason, the generator will allow the retailer not less than 20 business days after advising the retailer of that determination, in which to provide the additional credit support.